Arborg, Manitoba: Arborg & District Multicultural Heritage Village

 The Arborg & District Multicultural Heritage Village is a working open-air museum and interpretive centre located just outside the town on Highway 68, on the south side of the Icelandic River.
 It preserves and showcases the multicultural history of the area.
-The very first building, the Trausti Vigfusson house, was moved on site by a team of horses, commemorating the community spirit that built the area in the early 1900s.
+The first building, the Trausti Vigfusson house, was moved on site by a team of horses, commemorating the community spirit that built the area in the early 1900s.
 This log house was built around 1898 and originally stood in Lundi (today Riverton).
 Vigfusson, its original owner and builder, transported it to the nearby Geysir settlement in 1902.

 The Arborg & District Multicultural Heritage Village is a community concept envisioned to promote and preserve for tomorrow those memories of the past.
-The Heritage Village had its grand opening May 24, 2008.
+The Heritage Village had its grand opening 24 May 2008.
 To date a hall, church, caboose, outdoor bake oven and three houses have been completed.
 A school has been moved on the site and is currently awaiting restoration along with a foreman's rail car.
 Two Ukrainian log houses, a windmill as well as numerous farm equipment and artifacts have been added to the village in 2010.